Iris tigridia: Description

 obovate, and 3–4 cm long, and 1–1.5 cm wide.
-It has in the centre of the petal, is a white patch, and a beard, with blue-white, or white hairs, tipped with yellow, or yellow hairs.
+In the centre of the petal, it has a white patch and a beard, with blue-white or white hairs tipped with yellow or yellow hairs.

 The erect, or tilting outwards, standards are oblanceolate, and 2.5–3 cm long and 0.4–0.7 cm wide.
 They are darker shade than the falls.

 It has a 5 mm long pedicel, and 2 cm long perianth tube, that widens out at the top.

 It has 2.3–2.5 cm long styles, that have triangular crests.
 It has blue pollen, and a long, green ovary, that is up to 1.2 cm long.
 It has 1.5 cm long stamens.

 After the iris has flowered, between June and July, or up to August, it produces an ovoid, or fusiform (spindle shaped), seed capsule.
-That is between 2.5 and 4 cm long, and 1.5–2 cm in diameter.
-It has a beak like top, attached to the remains of the perianth tube.
-Inside the capsule are roundish, or pear shaped (pyriform), seeds.
+That is between 2.5 and 4 cm long, and between 1.5 and 2 cm in diameter.
+It has a beak like top attached to the remains of the perianth tube.
+Inside the capsule are roundish or pear shaped (pyriform) seeds.

-They have a creamy, or yellowish white aril (appendage).
+They have a creamy or yellowish white aril (appendage).

 Biochemistry

 In 2003, a study was carried out on the chromosome sequencing of various Irises from the Siberian region of central Asia.
-They sequenced the rbcL gene from some Siberian Iris species belonging to different subgenera including, Iris halophila, Iris ludwigii, Iris uniflora, Iris pseudacorus and Iris laevigata.
-Their results supported Brian Mathew’s classification from 1989.
-That Iris bloudowii, Iris humilis, Iris ivanovae, Iris tigridia, and Iris glaucescens form a cluster.
+They sequenced the rbcL gene from some Siberian iris species belonging to different subgenera, including Iris halophila, Iris ludwigii, Iris uniflora, Iris pseudacorus and Iris laevigata.
+Their results supported Brian Mathew's classification from 1989 that Iris bloudowii, Iris humilis, Iris ivanovae, Iris tigridia, and Iris glaucescens form a cluster.

 In 2011, a chromosome and karyotype analysis study was carried out on the rhizomes of Iris tigridia.
 It found that the chromosome number of Iris tigridia was 2n=18.

 As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.

 It has been counted several times.
 Including by Doronkin in 1984.